612-306-9558

 Ready to look for homes in Grand Junction, Palisade or Fruita, here’s how you get started!

 Coming for a Visit?
-Let me give you a tour!
+Let me give you a tour of the Grand Valley!

 Michelle and Paul Aspelin at Peach Street Distillery in Palisade, CO